Connecting to Mantis

 Why is it called the CAM VPN?

-Much of the administration of the Mantis cluster is handled by staff in the Cell Analysis and Modeling (CAM) department at the University of Connecticut Health Center.
+The administration of the Mantis cluster is handled by staff in the Cell Analysis and Modeling (CAM) department at the University of Connecticut Health Center.

 Internal Host